isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust/Components.md

 </ol>
 <p>&lt;Add graphic icons next to headers to emphasise each point&gt;</p>
 <p></p>
-<p>TradeTrust supports many document formats.
-Its components are open-source
+<p>It functions as middleware that can be plugged into different blockchains.
-and free to use, enabling easy integration into existing systems.
-It functions as middleware that can be plugged into different blockchains.
 This means you can ensure authenticity, verify the source, and validate the legal transfer of trade obligations.</p>
 <p>In essence, TradeTrust provides a legally harmonised, globally standardised,
 and secure framework for digital trade documentation, backed by open-source software components that can be easily integrated into existing systems.</p>